azulverdosa/squeaky_bones/CONTRIBUTING.md

 ### 2. Clone the repository

 Now you will clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository called `<your-repo-name>` _(forked from azuleverdosa/pet_database)_ .
-Click on the `Code` button and then click the _copy to clipboard_ icon.
+Click on the `Code` button at the top right and then click the _copy to clipboard_ icon.

 <img src="/images/clone.png" alt="clone button" />